-- Safety Glasses must be worn EVERYWHERE in the Pit Area at ALL TIMES - Wear proper PPE's - Long hair must be tied up or back when working with tools and equipment within your pit station. - No food or drink allowed in the Pit Area (Varies by location) - Children 12 years old and under must be accompanied by someone 18 years old or older at all times in the Pit Area - ABSOLUTELY NO RUNNING IN THE PITS!
+- Safety Glasses must be worn EVERYWHERE in the Pit Area at ALL TIMES - Wear proper PPE while working in your Pit Station - Long hair must be tied up or back when working with tools and equipment within your Pit Station. - No food or drink allowed in the Pit Area (Varies by location) - Children 12 years old and under must be accompanied by someone 18 years old or older at all times in the Pit Area - ABSOLUTELY NO RUNNING IN THE PIT AREA!

 - Mascots must be accompanied by an escort or "spotter" at all times.
-Large groups usually form to take pictures of/with mascots, so try to move them to an isolated area out of the isle ways. - All team equipment and supplies must be contained within the boundaries of their pit station. - Report any safety violations to a Safety Advisor or Pit Administration
+Large groups usually form to take pictures of/with mascots, so try to move them to an isolated area out of the aisle ways. - All team equipment and supplies must be contained within the boundaries of their Pit Station. - Report any safety violations to the Safety Manager(s) or Pit Administration